salabim/peek/readme.md

 With `peek.new(ignore_json=True)` an instance of peek without having applied any json configuration file will be returned.
 That can be useful when guaranteeing the same output in several setups.

 ### Example
-Suppose we have an `peek.json` file in the current directory with the contents
+Suppose we have a `peek.json` file in the current directory with the contents
 ```
 {prefix="==>"}
 ```